johnmcfarlane/papers/c++/contractual-disappointment.md

 #### Push UB Onto The End User

-The program might be part of a larger system which is internal to a group of developers.
+The program might be a constituent part of a larger system.
 For example, essential data might be stored in a read-only filesystem.
 Reliance on this filesystem might be a given.
-In such a circumstance, why not simply assume that the filesystem is there?
-Why not treat its absence as if it were undefined behaviour?

-In other words, why not apply the Prevention Enforcement Strategy to errors?
+In such a circumstance, why not simply assert that the filesystem is there?
-Why not assume that the End User Contract is never violated?
+Why not treat its absence as an Unambiguous Bug?

 This is entirely possible but the implications must be fully understood.
 There will be reduced freedom to invoke the program with ill-formed input.